Paris–Roubaix: Deaths

 In the 2018 race, Michael Goolaerts (Vérandas Willems–Crelan) crashed after suffering a cardiac arrest 100 km into the race.
 A doctor attempted to resuscitate him on the spot.
 He was flown to hospital in Lille by helicopter for treatment.
 At 23:30 local time, his death was announced by his team.

 Comments

 Theo de Rooij

 The American television channel CBS covered Paris–Roubaix in the 1980s.
 Theo de Rooij, a Dutchman, had been in a promising position to win the 1985 race but had then crashed, losing his chance of winning.
 Covered in mud, he offered his thoughts on the race to CBS' John Tesh after the race:

 "It's a bollocks, this race!" said de Rooij.
 "You're working like an animal, you don't have time to piss, you wet your pants.
 You're riding in mud like this, you're slipping ... it's a pile of shit".

 When then asked if he would start the race again, de Rooij replied:

-"Sure, it's the most beautiful race in the world!"